DataDog/documentation/content/en/security/cspm/_index.md

 ## Maintain compliance with industry frameworks and benchmarks

-CSPM comes with more than 400 out-of-the-box detection rules that are maintained by a team of security experts.
+CSPM comes with more than 400 out-of-the-box compliance rules that are maintained by a team of security experts.
 The rules map to controls and requirements within compliance standards and industry benchmarks, such as PCI and SOC2 compliance frameworks.

 [View compliance reports][3] to see how well you're doing against each control in a compliance framework.
 The reports include details such as resources with the most failed findings, a comprehensive breakdown of the number of resources with pass/fail findings, and the top three high-severity rule failures.

 {{< img src="security/cspm/compliance_frameworks.png" alt="Cloud Security Posture Management compliance frameworks" width="100%">}}

-## Manage out-of-the-box and custom detection rules
+## Manage out-of-the-box and custom compliance rules

-[Out-of-the-box detection rules][4] surface the most important risks so that you can immediately take steps to remediate.
+[Out-of-the-box compliance rules][4] surface the most important risks so that you can immediately take steps to remediate.
 Datadog continuously develops new default rules, which are automatically imported into your account.
 [Customize the rules][5] by defining how each rule scans your environment, [create custom rules][6], and [set up real-time notifications for failed findings](#set-up-real-time-notifications).

-{{< img src="security/cspm/detection_rules.png" alt="Cloud Security Posture Management detection rules" width="100%">}}
+{{< img src="security/cspm/detection_rules.png" alt="Cloud Security Posture Management compliance rules" width="100%">}}

 ## Set up real-time notifications